Heather Watson: 2025: Puerto Vallarta semifinal

 Watson defeated Lola Radivojević to reach the second qualifying round at the Australian Open, where she was eliminated by Varvara Lepchenko.

 In March at the WTA 125 Puerto Vallarta Open, Watson overcame Whitney Osuigwe, sixth seed Sara Sorribes Tormo and Marina Stakusic to reach the semifinals, where she lost to Linda Fruhvirtová.

 Watson lost to Daria Saville in the first round of qualifying at the French Open.
 In June, she qualified for the main-draw at the grass-court Queen's Club Championships in London and defeated world No.27 Yulia Putintseva to reach the second round, where she lost to fourth seed Elena Rybakina.
 Watson was awarded a wildcard into the main-draw at Wimbledon, but was eliminated in the first round by 23rd seed Clara Tauson.

+She lost in the first round of qualifying at the US Open to Ekaterine Gorgodze in three sets.
+That would prove to be Watson's final match of 2025 due to a tendon issue in her left glute which she revealed had been troubling her since March and eventually forced her to bring an early end to her season.

+2026: Continued injury problems

+Watson confirmed on 3 January that she would miss the Australian Open due to the tendon issue in her glute which had kept her sidelined since August 2025, adding she hoped to return to competition in late February.
+She made her comeback at the Mérida Open in the last week of February and qualified for the main draw, but lost to seventh seed Jéssica Bouzas Maneiro in the first round.

+Having missed out on a wildcard, Watson entered qualifying at Wimbledon for the first time in her career and lost in the third round to Maria Timofeeva in three sets, bringing an end to her streak of 15 consecutive singles main-draw appearances at her home major.
+Partnering Katie Boulter, she was given a wildcard entry into the women's doubles, where they lost to Katarzyna Piter and Anna Sisková in the first round.